TriOCuBe/TFT-Bot/README.md

 If that does not work, please manually override it in the `config.yaml`.

 ## Configuration
-If you want to use frequent settings / "set it and forget it", you can do so by editing the `config.yaml` file in the data folder (`%APPDATA%\TFT Bot`).
+If you want to use frequent settings / "set it and forget it", you can do so by editing the `config.yaml` file in the data folder (exe: `%APPDATA%\TFT Bot`, python/source: `.\output\`).
 If you don't see the file or folder, start the bot once, and it should be created.
 You can set the following settings: